Online Tutor For English

-Mary and Diane meet at the gym to work out together where Mary has a membership plan and can invite one person every week.
+Mary and Diane meet at the gym to work out together where Mary has a membership plan and can invite one person once a week.

 Mary: What're you up to Diane, aerobics or treadmill?